Why didpeople ferment Macrozamia sarcotesta? Was it to detoxify it?

 Ethnohistorical descriptions of how and why bayoo was processed

 There are numerous accounts of European explorers (e.g. members of Vlamingh’s crew, Matthew Flinders’ party, Captain Fremantle’s party and Lieutenant George Grey’s men) all having suffered the ill-effects of cycad nut consumption in southwestern Australia.
 The accounts are often vague and difficult to interpret, although the nuts were generally found in the vicinity of Aboriginal camp sites, so it was assumed that the local indigenous inhabitants must have eaten them.
-The chestnut size and appearance of the de-fleshed Macrozamia nuts would have been too great a temptation to the hungry and unsuspecting European explorer.
-In most cases they were consuming the whole nut, not just the sarcotesta.
-There is little evidence of them becoming ill from consuming only the ripe sarcotesta.
-Nevertheless there was a deeply entrenched colonial belief, promoted by Moore (1835), Drummond (1839) and Grey (1840, 1841) that the sarcotesta (thin fleshy seed covering) was highly toxic unless detoxified through indigenous processing and this belief continues to this day (see Meagher 1974; Smith 1982, 1992, 1999; Bindon 1996:173 and Asmussen 2011, 2012).
+The chestnut-like size and appearance of the de-fleshed Macrozamia nuts would have been too great a temptation to the hungry, unsuspecting European explorer.
+In most cases they were consuming the whole nut (including the kernel) not just the sarcotesta.
+There was a deeply entrenched colonial belief (promoted by Moore 1835 and Grey 1840, 1841) that the sarcotesta required detoxification through indigenous processing before it was edible.
+This assumption about ripe Macrozamia sarcotesta being toxic to humans unless having undergone extensive indigenous processing is still held to this day (see Meagher 1974; Smith 1982, 1992, 1999; Bindon 1996:173 and Asmussen 2011, 2012).

 As early as 1831 George Fletcher Moore writes: